AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Apostles\' Creed, by Irenaeus, Tertullian, Cyprian, Gregory Thaumaturgus, etc.

-Karl Hagenbach[^33] assures us that it was \"probably inspired of various confessions of faith used by the primitive church in the baptismal service."[^34] Johann Lorenz von Mosheim[^35] declares: \"All who have any knowledge of antiquity confess unanimously that the opinion (that the apostles composed the Apostles\' Creed) is a mistake and has no foundation."[^36]
+**Karl Hagenbach** assures us that it was \"probably inspired of various confessions of faith used by the primitive church in the baptismal service."[^23] Johann **Lorenz von Mosheim** declares: \"All who have any knowledge of antiquity confess unanimously that the opinion (that the apostles composed the Apostles\' Creed) is a mistake and has no foundation."[^24]

 The clauses \"the Holy Catholic Church,\" \"the communion of Saints,\"
-\"the forgiveness of sins,\" were added after AD 250. \"He descended into hell\" was later than the compilation of the original creed --- as late as AD 359.
+\"the forgiveness of sins,\" were added after AD 250. \"He descended into hell\" was later than the compilation of the original creed --- as late in AD 359.
 The document is here given.
-The portion in regular type was probably adopted in the earlier part or middle of the Second Century[^37] and was in Greek; the italic portion was added later by the Roman Church, and was in Latin:
+The portion in regular type was probably adopted in the earlier part or middle of the Second Century[^25] and was in Greek; the italic portion was added later by the Roman Church, and was in Latin:

 \"I believe in God the Father Almighty (*maker of heaven and earth*) and